PantACRO4life/MC-Server-Guide/Ranking.rst

 - **Moderator** :

-              They might report anything wrong to the admin or the staff.
+              They report anything wrong to the admin or the staff.

 - **Staff** :